“Cool, thanks for this. I’ll definitely pretend to read it.”

 Making something simple is tough—because you're hiding all the complexity from your audience.
 So to give you a sense of how much work these "simple" icons will do for you, here's what it took to make them.

-We reviewed everything in our Library—all 300+ pieces—to map out concepts that were frequently used.
+We reviewed everything in Compliance Design Club—all 300+ pieces—to map out concepts that were frequently used.
 That made this an exercise in what was actually useful, not just picking concepts that sounded good.

 And it involved a monster spreadsheet.